Miguel Miramón: Early role

-Miramón would play a key role in the initial offensive, and the series of conservative victories that occurred during 1858.
-On March 10, 1858, Miramón was a commander at the Battle of Salamanca, which opened up the interior of the country to the conservatives.
+Miramón played a key role in the initial offensive, and the series of conservative victories that occurred during 1858.
+On 10 March 1858, Miramón was a commander at the Battle of Salamanca, which opened up the interior of the country to the conservatives.

-On July 24, Miramón and Tomas Mejía captured Guanajuato, and they captured San Luis Potosí September 12.
-The liberal commander of the north, Santiago Vidaurri was then defeated by them at the Battle of Ahualulco on September 29.
+On 24 July, Miramón and Tomas Mejía captured Guanajuato, and they captured San Luis Potosí 12 September.
+The liberal commander of the north, Santiago Vidaurri was then defeated by them at the Battle of Ahualulco on 29 September.
 By October the conservatives were at the height of their strength.

-On December 20, 1858, about a year since he first came to power, Zuloaga had to face a pronunciamiento against himself led by a moderate faction of the conservatives who wished to compromise with the liberal government.
+On 20 December 1858, about a year since he first came to power, Zuloaga had to face a pronunciamiento against himself led by a moderate faction of the conservatives who wished to compromise with the liberal government.
 Miguel María de Echegaray pronounced at Ayotla with a plan to summon a congress to frame a constitution suitable for the nation.
 Zuloaga passed measures to put down the revolt, assuming personal command of the forces at the capital, and forbidding all interaction with the rebels.
 He passed a manifesto condemning Echeagaray who was stripped of his post in the army.
 Manuel Doblado was also arrested.

-A modified form of the Ayotla Plan was proclaimed by Manuel Robles Pezuela on December 23, and found some military support in the capital.
+A modified form of the Ayotla Plan was proclaimed by Manuel Robles Pezuela on 23 December, and found some military support in the capital.
 Zuloaga offered to resign if the objection was to him personally, but would not assent if the plan was meant to overthrow his conservative principles.
 Miramón was offered command of the plan, but he rejected it.

 The Plan of Ayotla was actually an offshoot of the aforementioned fusionist party, a moderate faction, which did not seek to abandon conservative principles, but did seek an end to the war by seeking compromise with the liberals.
-Manuel Robles Pezuela arrived at the national palace on the morning of December 24, when he assumed the presidency.
+Manuel Robles Pezuela arrived at the national palace on the morning of 24 December, when he assumed the presidency.

 Robles Pezuela sent commissioners out to gain adherence to his plan, and began to assemble a junta of representatives ignoring, however the conservative hero Miguel Miramón, upsetting conservative hardliners.
 Robles, however eventually conceded in granting Miramón representation.

-The Junta assembled on December 30, 1858, and proceeded to elect a president.
-Miramón won with 50 votes against Robles’ 46, though the latter was authorized to act as provisional president until Miramón arrived in the capital.
+The Junta assembled on 30 December 1858, and proceeded to elect a president.
+Miramón won with 50 votes against Robles's 46, though the latter was authorized to act as provisional president until Miramón arrived in the capital.

-Meanwhile, Zuloaga still claiming the presidency, agreed to officially pass on the presidency to Miramón on January 31, 1859.
+Meanwhile, Zuloaga still claiming the presidency, agreed to officially pass on the presidency to Miramón on 31 January 1859.
 To keep him from changing his mind, Miramón had him sent to the interior.